Advanced Medical Certification

 Patients suffering from in-hospital cardiac arrests, specifically those involving the heart and lungs, form a notable subset of cases encountered in the domains of general and thoracic surgery.
 These instances are pivotal of emergency medicine, requiring dedicated clinical strategies that integrate context-specific knowledge and experience for effective management.

-According to CPR.Heart.Org, more than 7,000 children, inclusive of infant cases, suffer an out-of-hospital (OOH) cardiac arrest annually, and survival rates average 6.2% for those less than one year old.
-As with all cardiac arrest cases, immediate intervention, including the steps listed in the lesson available here, is necessary to reduce risk of death, and health professionals, parents, and anyone involved in lives of infants and children need to understand the basics of infant CPR, how to apply two person CPR to small children, and how to improve your training for such circumstances with a few tips.
+In the USA alone, approximately 16,000 pediatric patients suffer cardiac arrest each year.
+As with all cardiac arrest cases, immediate intervention, including the steps listed in the lesson available here, is necessary to reduce the risk of death, and health professionals, parents, and anyone involved in the lives of infants and children need to understand the basics of infant CPR, how to apply two-person CPR to small children, and how to improve your training for such circumstances with a few tips.

 The Risk of Cardiac Arrest in Infants and Children